malaika971/Web-Crawling/README.md

 # Web-Crawling
-As the part of NLP Semester Project "Language Generation Using RNNs and Transformers", first step was to acquire data using web crawling from government website.
+As the part of NLP Semester Project "Language Generation Using RNNs and Transformers", first step was to acquire data using web crawling from government website.Here's the key points of what I did.
 ## Key Highlights:

 - Used Library Beautiful Soup to crawl data from website "State Bank of Pakistan"